JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 All communication between pods additionally requires HTTPS due to the network policies.

 Overall this ensures that all communication inside the cluster is done encrypted.
 This prevents adversaries from listening to the network or trying to access the network via HTTP.
-An Adversary would need to break the authentication or get a copy of a secret in order to access data that is transmitted inside the cluster.
+An Adversary would need to break the authentication or get a copy of a secret in order to access any data inside the cluster.

 #### Creating a Test Pod: